-In the event of disability or retirement, the NEO will receive the following incremental benefits:
+In the event of disability or retirement (retirement as a director with respect to Mr. Darrow following his retirement as President and CEO effective April 25, 2021), the NEO will receive the following incremental benefits:

 - Stock options: Accelerated vesting of unvested options if an NEO becomes disabled.
 For grants made prior to FY 2019, there is accelerated vesting of unvested options upon retirement.
-For grants beginning with FY 2019, unvested options granted at least ten months prior to the retirement date will fully vest upon retirement. - Performance-based shares: The NEO is eligible to receive a partial payout following the end of the three-year performance period based on the company's performance in any fiscal years that have been completed at the time the NEO retires or becomes disabled. - Restricted Shares: Restrictions lapse if an NEO becomes disabled.
+For grants beginning with FY 2019, unvested options granted at least ten months prior to the retirement date will fully vest upon retirement. - Performance-based shares: The NEO is eligible to receive a partial payout following the end of the three-year performance period based on the company's performance in any fiscal years that have been completed at the time the NEO retires or becomes disabled. - · Restricted Shares: Restrictions lapse if an NEO becomes disabled.
 An NEO who retires forfeits any shares that are still restricted. - MIP awards: Payment of a MIP award following conclusion of the fiscal year, determined by applying the bonus percentage the NEO would have been entitled to based on the company's performance to the NEO's actual earnings during the year.
-The MIP awards earned and paid for FY 2020 performance, which are reported in the FY 2020 Summary Compensation Table on page 49, are not included in the table below.
+The MIP awards earned and paid for FY 2021 performance, which are reported in the FY 2021 Summary Compensation Table on page 50, are not included in the table below.